-Award-winning American conductor George Stelluto is one of today’s most compelling, inspired interpreters of repertoire from the Baroque era to the Twenty-First Century.
+Award-winning American conductor George Stelluto is one of today’s most inspiring interpreters of repertoire from the Baroque era to the Twenty-First Century.
 As Music Director of the Peoria Symphony Orchestra, Associate Conductor of the Ravinia Festival, and a member of The Juilliard School faculty, he has established himself as a versatile conductor comfortable in many styles and genres.
 His recent guest appearances include the Milwaukee Symphony Orchestra (Ravinia, Summer 2017), Chamber Orchestra of Philadelphia (Mann Center, Summer 2017), Orquestra Jovem do Estado Sao Paulo OJESP (Brazil), the New York Opera Cooperative, Pasadena Symphony Orchestra (CA), and the Nordwestduetsche Philharmonie (Germany).
 He will make appearances this coming season with the Atlanta Symphony Orchestra and at the Walt Disney Theater in Orlando.
 Other guest appearances include: The Juilliard Orchestra, Orquesta Filarmónica del Ecuador, Hartford Symphony Orchestra, New York City Ballet, Transylvania State Philharmonic (Romania), ICE, and Juilliard’s “Beyond the Machine” and AXIOM.

-This season, he introduced the Americas’ largest city (Sao Paulo, Brazil) to works of Adams, Copland, and Bernstein with OJESP; gave the American premiere of Malcolm Arnold’s Sweeney Todd and the second-ever performance of Ramsey Lewis’ Concerto for Jazz Trio and Orchestra with the PSO; and assisted Maestro James Levine in his performance of Mahler’s Symphony #2 at Ravinia.
+This past season, he introduced the Americas’ largest city (Sao Paulo, Brazil) to works of Adams, Copland, and Bernstein with OJESP; gave the American premiere of Malcolm Arnold’s Sweeney Todd and the second-ever performance of Ramsey Lewis’ Concerto for Jazz Trio and Orchestra with the PSO; and assisted Maestro James Levine in his performance of Mahler’s Symphony #2 at Ravinia.
 He also conducted La La Land in Concert at Ravinia, the Riverside Theater in Milwaukee, and the Mann Center in Philadelphia.

 2017-2018 is the Peoria Symphony Orchestra’s 120th season and is his eighth as its Music Director.
 He has reinvigorated the culture of that city through innovative programming and collaborations, international soloists, and national recognition for the orchestra.
 This past season marked the second straight year the orchestra has been deficit free.
-In his twelve years at Juilliard, Maestro Stelluto has worked with the school’s Orchestral, Dance, Vocal, Drama, and Jazz divisions as well as the Pre-College Orchestras.
+In his twelve years at Juilliard, Maestro Stelluto worked with the school’s Orchestral, Dance, Vocal, Drama, and Jazz divisions as well as the Pre-College Orchestras.
 As Juilliard’s Resident Conductor, he prepared the Juilliard Orchestra for esteemed guest conductors such as Bernard Haitink, Pierre Boulez, Michael Tilson Thomas, Yannick Nézet-Séguin and Andre Previn.
 Through the Juilliard Global Initiative, he led the debut concert of the GURI Orchestra (Brazil) and worked with the Escuela Superior de Musica in Mexico City.
 At Ravinia he conducted Classical Kids Live! productions of “Beethoven Lives Upstairs”, “Tchaikovsky Discovers America”, and “Mozart’s Magnificent Voyage”.
 In 2009, he finished a two-year collaboration with the Inter-School Orchestras culminating in concerts combining New York’s public and private school musicians with students from the Juilliard School, Columbia University, and members of the Vienna Philharmonic.

 He has collaborated with solo artists such as Ramsey Lewis, Hilary Hahn, Sarah Chang, Andre Watts, Jorge Federico Osorio, Edgar Meyer, Kevin Cole, Sylvia McNair, Naomi O’Connell, Heidi Grant Murphy, Arnaud Sussmann, Catherine Cho, Paul Kantor, Jeff Nelsen, Marc Coppey and Samuel Ramey; actors Kate Mulgrew and Isaac Mizrahi; and many young rising stars such as Irfan Tengku, Harmony Zhu, Charles Yang, Sirena Huang, Veronika Eberle, Benjamin Moser, Anna Lee, and Conrad Tao.
 His numerous contemporary premieres include works by Philippe Bodin, Virko Baley, Huang Ruo, Malcolm Arnold, Paul Desenne, and Armand Ranjbaran.